darapheaktin/darapheaktin.github.io/index.md

 **Authors**: *Chung Tran* and *Darapheak Tin*

-We build a general equilibrium OLG model with married couples having children to study the welfare effects of child-related transfers (i.e., family tax benefits) in Australia.
+We build a general equilibrium OLG model with married couples having children to study the welfare effects of child-related transfers (i.e., the Child Care Subsidy and the Family Tax Benefit part A and part B programs) in Australia.
 In this paper, we also incorporate lessons learnt from our previous work on [Lifecycle Earnings Risk and Insurance: New Evidence from Australia](/index) to better capture the dynamics of earnings (e.g., the persistence of risks) over lifecycle in Australia.

 <!--
 Currently, I am working on studying different model and how each new economic or demographic element affects the model outcome.
 Below is the planned investigation: